"

 Depending on the author’s preference, this might only be included in the metadata for the image, as a footnote next to the in-text callout for the Figure, or both.
 Open RN places does all three, while other textbooks chose to include attributions as an add-on in their chapter reference lists.

 The following is another OpenStax image from the same book, however it was remade and has yet to be updated in Wikimedia.
-For simplicity, it was attributed based on the preference shown for that source:
+For simplicity, it was attributed based on the information available at the link provided by the developing author:

 The following is then the attribution for this image.
 Note the title was not linked due to the presence of the URL.
 The author was also not linked for the same reason.